Endometriosis for Parents: All Guides

 Pain Treatment Services: Many health care providers are associated with programs that provide treatment and support for patients with acute and chronic pain.
 Teens may be offered an evaluation for services such as biofeedback, physical therapy, TENS (transcutaneous electrical nerve stimulation), and exercise programs.

-While there is no cure for endometriosis, your daughter can be treated with surgery and medication to keep the endometriosis from getting worse and possibly affecting her future fertility.
+While there is no cure for endometriosis, your child can be treated with surgery and medication to keep the endometriosis from getting worse and possibly affecting their future fertility.

 Endometriosis for Parents: Continuous Hormonal Treatment (OCPs)